WenyuZhang77/Final-Project-Proposal/Final-Project-Proposal.md

 dropped sharply.
 Nowadays, NYC has become one of the lowest crime rates of major cities in the US.

+As the brand new residents of NYC, we would like to explore the security situation and stability of this city.
+In addition, analyzing crime data from nypd might raise the safety awareness of the victim population as well as other citizens and visitors, thus they can avoid high-crime areas.

+Finally, our project also could provide housing and daily travel advice to our classmates and alumni.

 ### The intended final products

 ### The anticipated data sources